-We collaborate with university and K-12 researchers and practitioners to promote computational thinking for students in grades three through five.
+We collaborate with university and K-12 researchers and practitioners to promote computational thinking for students in fourth grade.

 Debra Richardson, University of California, Irvine, Donald Bren School of Information & Computer Sciences

 Mark Warschauer, University of California, Irvine, School of Education